Dashue/dashue.github.io/Snow/_posts/2014-04-09-angularjs-eventbus.md

 categories: Javascript, AngularJs
 published: true
 ---

+---excerpt
+This post introduces the EventBus functionality of angularjs and explains two ways of using it.
+---end

 ## Background
 A hidden little gem of angularjs is its bultin *EventBus* functionality.
 Messages can be passed between controllers with ease.